How to sue Equifax in small claims court

 The founder of DoNotPay, Joshua Browder, believed in his product from scratch despite all the obstacles.
 With the Equifax breach, customers started using the app to sue Equifax in small claims court, and it worked!

-Other plaintiffs who wish to remain anonymous have won judgments against Equifax after the data breach in September 2017.
+Other plaintiffs who wish to remain anonymous have won against Equifax after the data breach in September 2017.

 Depending on the court you file your case in, you could win up to 25,000$.